chrskj/TTK4145-gruppe42/code/communication/README.md

-# communication
+#Communication module
-Modul for kommunikasjon
+This module handles all communication with the other independent elevators of the system.

-## Notater
+## Notes
-Heartbeat opererer på port 16569
+The heartbeat broadcast operates on port 16569
-Kommunikasjon opererer på port 16570
+The communication broadcast operates on port 16570